mustardamus/generator-grail/README.md

 Check out the [README.md](./auth/templates/README.md) for the registration/authentication to see what you'll get and how it works.

-## `yo grail:create` - Create a frontend component
+## `yo grail:create` - Create a Client/Server Component

-This generator quickly creates a Script, Template, Style and/or a Test for a component.
+This generator quickly creates a Component for the Client (Code, Style, Template and/or Test) and the Server (Initialize, Helper, Routes, Model).
+Just run it and you are prompted with the different options.